Skip to content

 Watering planned to support peaks in visitation (e.g. camping or other public activities on long weekends or school holidays)

-Melbourne Water may time the release of a summer fresh in the Tarago River to coincide with long weekends in January or March 2023, so visitors and long-term residents of the Glen Cromie Caravan Park can enjoy the additional flows in the river.
+Melbourne Water may time the release of a summer fresh in the Tarago River to coincide with long weekends in January or March, so visitors and long-term residents of the Glen Cromie Caravan Park can enjoy the additional flow in the river.

 Scope of environmental planning

-Table 1 Potential environmental watering actions, expected watering effects and associated environmental objectives for the Tarago River
+Table 1 Potential environmental watering actions, expected watering effects and associated environmental objectives for the Tarago system

 Potential environmental watering action